 Maintenance dose achieved in 2-3 years.
 You may have fewer allergy related symptoms in 6-8 months.

 Not covered by insurance.
 Cash, credit card or check for payment.
 (FSA and HSA may be used.
 You will need to check your plan.)
-All bottles must be pre-paid before they will be mixed.
-Total cost for (4) Buildup bottles is $400.
+Buildup bottles, a total of 4, are $100 each.
 Each bottle lasts 21 days.
-Each Maintenance bottle costs $200 and lasts 2 months.
+Maintenance bottles cost $200 and lasts 2 months.

 Partially or completely covered by most insurance after deductible is met (if applicable)